-The American Stock Exchange has notified us that our securities will be delisted from the AMEX if we do not submit and perform an acceptable compliance plan.
+The American Stock Exchange has notified us that our securities will be delisted from the Amex if we do not raise the additional equity required by the Amex approved compliance plan by June 30, 2008.

 On October 12, 2007, we received notice from the American Stock Exchange indicating that we are below certain of the Amex's continued listing standards as set forth in Section 1003 of the Amex Company Guide in that our shareholders' equity of \$3.626 million as of May 31, 2007 and \$2.803 million as of August 31, 2007 were below the Amex requirement of \$4 million, and we have incurred losses from continuing operations in our last four consecutive fiscal years.
 The Amex afforded us the opportunity to submit a plan of compliance that is intended to demonstrate our ability to regain compliance with these requirements by April 12, 2009.
-If the plan is not accepted by the Amex or we fail to perform the plan, we will be subject to delisting procedures as set forth in Section 1010 and part 12 of the Amex Company Guide.
-We submitted our plan of compliance to Amex on November 12, 2007, although we can make no assurance as to whether or when Amex will accept such plan or if Amex accepts such plan, we will succeed in performing the plan.
+We submitted our plan of compliance to Amex on November 12, 2007, and received notice of plan acceptance on February 1, 2008.
+The Amex has granted us until June 30, 2008 to complete an equity private placement transaction or a comparable transaction.
+We can make no assurance as to whether we will succeed in performing the plan.